carolinan/fullsiteediting/Themes/jace/readme.txt

 A full site editing theme.

 == Changelog ==
+1.0.2
+Updated the default and responsive heights of the circular cover block.
+Moved the CSS for the responsive font sizes to forms-and-buttons.css so that it is applied to both the editor and front.
+Added the default template for template editing.

 1.0.1
 Corrected some typos.
 Corrected the title of the circular cover block pattern.
 Simplified the "split header with featured image" block pattern.
+Added more block patterns and styles.
 Removed an unnecesary folder and moved register-block-styles.php to the inc/ folder.
 Replaced a duotone color that was duplicated by mistake.
 Reduced the largest font size on smaller screens.
+Added serif and monospace system fonts.
 Updated screenshot.

 1.0.0 Initial release